al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 # Gigabyte-GA-Z77X DSDT Patch

-Support files for Gigabyte GA-Z77X motherboards running OS X 10.9+.
+Support files for Gigabyte 7 Series motherboards running OS X 10.9+.

-These support files can help you configure the post-installation process on Gigabyte GA-Z77X motherboards.
+These support files can help you configure the post-installation process on Gigabyte 7 Series motherboards.
 The current repository uses custom SSDTs for each motherboard along with the GA-Z77X.sh post-installation script to create a working OS X installation.

 ### Usage
 [![asciicast](https://asciinema.org/a/0xufcqxd6jm3qwo1ss0asegd6.png)](https://asciinema.org/a/0xufcqxd6jm3qwo1ss0asegd6)